jlucasmckay/motionTools/doc/02_redcap.md

 clinic_redcap_token=1XXXXCXXXX4XXXXFXXXXAXXXXCXXXX0D
 ```

+Note that the `.Renviron` file is only read at RStudio launch; if you create this file while developing a project restart the program prior to using it.
+Make sure that `Sys.getenv("name_of_your_token")` returns your token properly if you run into problems.

 ## Reading a report into R

 Again, your Redcap token should be stored in `.Renviron` within the project directory.